johnmholmes/CANmINnOUT/README.md

 ## This fork last edited 13/1/2024

-- Added a wiki for my benifit only
+### Changes from original repository

+- Added a wiki for my benifit so I can keep a record of any changes to the sketch I make.
+Also I will be showing how I have used the Arduino Nano and the small MCP2515 module for my YouTube channel to help beginners to Arduino CBUS.
+- Showing a 6 in 6 out version of the sketch.

 # CANmINnOUT

 An Arduino program to allocate all available device pins as either switch input or LED output.